 Inhabit was founded in 2010 through an energetic partnership between The Seattle School of Theology & Psychology and the Parish Collective as both organizations began to entertain a simple hunch: What if God is up to something really big and global but it can only be discovered through the small and local?
 It was through the exploration of that question that Inhabit was born—an annual gathering intentionally designed to engage, encourage, and empower innovative, missional practitioners as they go about practicing the way of Jesus in place.
 With a dynamic mix of participatory environments, insights from seasoned leaders, and rich storytelling, the Inhabit conference is a uniquely creative event year after year.

-Relatio is a collaborative project between St. Luke’s Episcopal Church and The Seattle School of Theology & Psychology that is rooted in serving the Ballard neighborhood.
+The Residents program began as a collaborative project between St. Luke’s Episcopal Church and The Seattle School of Theology & Psychology, rooted in serving the Ballard neighborhood.
+Currently, the Residents at St. Luke’s program is under the purview of St Luke’s.
 Students of The Seattle School live in intentional community on St. Luke’s campus, using their education, skills, and gifts to serve the Ballard neighborhood through supporting existing ministries and designing new initiatives.